What Is Keytruda® (pembrolizumab)?

 Keytruda must be combined with chemotherapy, and the tumor must have the PD-L1 protein.1

 Triple-negative breast cancer is a difficult-to-treat and aggressive cancer.
 Up to 1 in 5 people with breast cancer have triple-negative cancer.2

-Keytruda is a monoclonal antibody, which is a type of immunotherapy.
+Keytruda is a monoclonal antibody and a type of immunotherapy.
 Monoclonal antibodies are created in the lab to mimic the antibodies that are naturally produced by the body to kill germs.
-Antibodies can also target specific areas of cancer cells to block cancer growth or kill cancer cells.
+Antibodies can also target specific areas of cancer cells to block cancer growth or kill cancer cells.2

-What are the possible side effects of Keytruda (pembrolizumab)?
+What are the possible side effects of Keytruda?

-The most common side effects of taking Keytruda with chemotherapy are1:
+The most common side effects of Keytruda include:1,3

 - Nausea, diarrhea, constipation, and vomiting

 - Shortness of breath